 One of the first questions I am generally asked by those considering a switch to natural products is “but do they really disinfect?”
 And that’s completely understandable, as we live in a time of heavy-duty chemical compounds we use on a daily basis to either clean or disinfect our homes.
 There’s almost no place for natural solutions.

 However, just because something is natural, green, and safe, doesn’t mean it’s in any way inferior or ineffective.
 In fact, natural disinfectants are just as efficient as store-bought ones.
 The added benefit of natural disinfectants is that they are completely safe, they leave a small carbon footprint, and they are eco-friendly.
+Our Fort Collins maid services come with the option to use these eco-friendly products, so we’ve tested them in the field.
 Let’s see a bit more about them.

 What is the best homemade natural disinfectant?